handsomematt/bw1-mp/Writeups/2_get_maplist.md

 `\0x21\0x3\0x2Bombardment - 2 players\0x3\0x2mpm_2p_1\0x3\0x22\0x3\0x2?\0x3\0x2?\0x3\0x22\0x3\0x2King of the hill - 3 players\0x3\0x2mpm_3p_1\0x3\0x23\0x3\0x2?\0x3\0x2?\0x3\0x23\0x3\0x2The four corners of Eden - 4 players\0x3\0x2mpm_4p_1\0x3\0x24\0x3\0x2?\0x3\0x2?\0x3[rows]:3[columns]:6[totalcolumns]:18`

 Tada - I'm using escaped numerical representations of the ASCII characters SOT and EOT so you can see them.
-We set that to our response and the downloading map list goes away and we're greeted with another query to our database server and another error.
+We set that to our response and the downloading map list goes away and we're greeted with another query to our database server and another error. :grin:

 ![Image of error](/Writeups/2/gamespy_lost.png)